Promotion of the bio- and circular economy

 *In addition, there is the possibility for brand owners to buy a license from ISCC PLUS in order to be able to promote final ISCC PLUS products even without certification.

-Chain-of-custody certification makes it possible to trace the place of origin of the sustainable raw material source.
+Chain-of-custody certification guarantees that the raw material sources are certified sustainable.
 Certified waste streams are audited to ensure that they are not intentionally produced or contaminated to be considered waste.

 Certain sustainability requirements apply to the agriculture of arable crops, including: